UAE and Portugal Cement Their Roles as Tax‑Efficient Bases for Mobile Wealth

 Modern city skyline combining elements of the UAE and Portugal, symbolizing financial growth.

-Why the UAE and Portugal Are Anchoring Mobile Wealth
+Why the UAE and Portugal are anchoring mobile wealth

 What should advisors and clients prioritize in the UAE?